programmer2514/BEE2.4-Installer-Automatic/README.md

 # BEE2.4 Automatic Installer (Windows)
+### THIS VERSION IS DEPRECATED.
+PLEASE USE VERSION FROM MASTER BRANCH

 ![Bee2 Installer](https://imgur.com/LhTFDyo.png)

 This is an automatic installer for *[**BEE2** (Better Extended Editor for Portal 2)](https://github.com/BEEmod/BEE2.4)*